headassbtw/headassbtw/README.md

 ### Hi there 👋

-I'm headass, an intermediate C++ and C# dev, and a student.
+I'm headass, an intermediate software developer, primarily in C++ and C#, dabbling in rust.

 Fuck python.